adrianbulciu/Clippy/README.md

 > This has been developed on MacOS 26.0 so please make sure you have at least that version.

 ### Installation:
+1. Download the repository as zip.
-1. Download the app file from the distribution folder.
+2. Locate the app file in the distribution folder.
-2. Move the app file to the applications folder.
+3. Move the app file to the applications folder.
-3. Done, launch the app.
+4. Done, launch the app.

 https://github.com/user-attachments/assets/69fe2c28-3fcc-42ed-9cdc-754c3a6e333d